leaningtech/labs/src/content/docs/cheerpj2/03-getting-started/00-Tutorial.md

 Visit [our download page](https://leaningtech.com/download-cheerpj/) and download the CheerpJ archive for your platform.
 CheerpJ is available for Linux, Mac OS X and Windows.

 CheerpJ is distributed as an archive for all the platforms, you can unpack the archive anywhere in the system.
-During the tutorial we will assume that CheerpJ has been unpacked in the home directory and its root is `~/cheerpj_2.3/`.
+During the tutorial we will assume that CheerpJ has been unpacked in the Applications directory `/Applications/cheerpj_2.3/`.
 Please keep in mind to use a different path in the following commands if you have chosen a different position or you are using a different version of CheerpJ.

-## Using CheerpJ AOT compiler
+## Using CheerpJ's AOT compiler

 ### Build or download the JAR file